taolicd/taolicd.github.io/_posts/2019-08-08-Intro_API_blog.md

 * PUT: update or replace an existing resource
 * DELETE: delete a resource

 **Parameters** specify the conditions you need to complete the action/method.
 For example, when you use Google to search for a keyword, you are providing the keyword as the parameter and using the GET method to retrieve the relevant resources from the web.
 GET is the most frequently used method.
 This is because the majority of web users only retrieve information from the web rather than updating or deleting anything.
 Some parameters are mandatory, which means if you don't specify them, the API will not work.
 Different APIs have different rules.
-Refer to the each vendor's API documentation for details.
+Refer to each vendor's API documentation for details.

-Another important factor to keep in mind is, to perform actions such as POST, PUT and DELETE, most likely you need authorization.
+Another important factor to keep in mind is that to perform actions such as POST, PUT and DELETE, you most likely need authorization.
 This means you need an API key or use OAuth to do these actions.
 Even the GET method is not always publicly available in many REST APIs.
 You need to register with the API providers to get authorization.
-For example, if you want to get data from New York Times, you need to get a New York Times Developer account so you can work with their APIs.
+For example, if you want to get data from the New York Times, you need to get a New York Times Developer account so you can work with their APIs.

 In this example REST API syntax, the API key is submitted as part of the parameters: